Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Druid.md

 **Hit:** `dice: 2d6*10` + Wisdom psychic damage, and you and each of your nearby allies can roll a save with a +5 bonus against any save ends effect created by the target.

-**Miss:** Half damage, and you and 1d3 of your nearby allies can each roll a save against any save ends effect created by the target.
+**Miss:** Half damage, and you and `dice: 1d3` of your nearby allies can each roll a save against any save ends effect created by the target.

-9th level spell: 2d10 x 10 damage.
+9th level spell: `dice: 2d10*10` damage.

 #### Warrior Druid